MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 > ##### Figure 1: How percentage of collection lost over 10 years as a factor of sector reliability.

 As **Figure 1** demonstrates, if a collection exists as only a single copy, then it is very likely that some of its documents will be lost within a decade, even if the storage medium is highly reliable.
 Further, even if the rate of error accumulation is much lower than illustrated above,  many documents will be lost over longer periods of time: For example, over 50 years XX% of the collection will be lost, even if media reliability were 100x the maximum shown above.
 (For more details, **Table A-1** in the appendices shows the expected rates of document errors, theoretical and simulated, over a range of storage error rates and periods.)  [[calibration for ncopies=1 in shelf/docs/PoissonFailure.xls]]

+> From this analysis we derive the first commandment: Thou shalt **keep multiple copies** of thy documents.

 We are not the first to recommend multiple copies.
 Thomas Jefferson noted the danger of a single copy of valuable documents long ago.